jerieljan/tasker-tasks/Emergency-Location-Service/README.md

 - Under Triggers, change KEYWORD to the keyword that you want Tasker to look out for.
 - Save and done!

+(TIP: Try texting yourself or have someone else text you to see if the keyword works or not!
+Also, make sure your phone's Location settings are enabled!)